ytarazona/scikit-eo/docs/atmosCorr.md

  - <b>`mindn`</b>:  Min of digital number for each band in a list.

 Return: An array with Surface Reflectance values with 3d, i.e. (rows, cols, bands).

+References:
+    - Chavez, P.S.
+(1988).
+An Improved Dark-Object Subtraction Technique for Atmospheric  Scattering Correction of Multispectral Data.
+Remote Sensing of Envrironment, 24(3), 459-479.

 ---